gear-foundation/academy/docs/17-auction-state/state-and-logic.md

 }
 ```

-As you can guess, the auction contract will interact with the fungible token contract as well as with the Tamagotchi contract.
-That is, it'll send messages to these contracts and wait for replies.
-Therefore, the transactions will not be atomic and we’ll have to consider this to maintain the state of 3 contracts consistent.
+The auction contract interacts with the fungible token and Tamagotchi contracts.
+It sends messages and awaits replies from these contracts.
+Thus, the transactions lack atomicity, requiring careful consideration to ensure a consistent state across the three contracts.

 Let's look at each action of the contract in detail.
 The action `StartAuction` has to change the owner of Tamagotchi to the auction contract and set the auction parameters.

-We consider all the possible cases that can lead to state inconsistency.
-The auction contract sends a message to the Tamagotchi contract and the following cases are possible:
+We'll consider all the possible cases that can lead to state inconsistency.
+The auction contract sends a message to the Tamagotchi contract.

+The following cases are possible:

-1. The Tamagotchi contract fails during the message execution either from lack of gas or from a logical error.
-It didn’t save the state and therefore auction and Tamagotchi are in a consistent state, however, the auction contract has no idea what happened in the Tamagotchi contract.
+1, The Tamagotchi contract fails during message execution due to insufficient gas or a logical error.
+It fails to save the state, leaving the auction and Tamagotchi state inconsistent.
+The auction contract remains unaware of the issue in the Tamagotchi contract.
-2. The Tamagotchi executes the messages and saves the state but gas runs out during further operations.
-Then, the state of the Tamagotchi contract changed, however, this was not reflected in the auction contract.
+2. The Tamagotchi carries out messages and stores the state.
+However, it runs out of gas during subsequent operations.
+As a result, the Tamagotchi contract changes its state, but the auction contract does not reflect this change.

 ![Auction Diagram](/img/17/auction-diagram.jpg)

-The workflow of `MakeBid` action is as follows:
+The workflow of the `MakeBid` action is as follows:

-1. The user makes a bid, indicating the number of tokens he would like to pay for Tamagotchi.
+1. The user places a bid, specifying the desired number of tokens for the Tamagotchi.
-2. The contract transfers his tokens to its balance and if that transfer is successful it returns the tokens to the previous bidder.
-The gas can run out during token contract execution, during a reply to the auction contract or during further execution.
+2. Upon receiving the user's bid, the contract adds the tokens to its balance and verifies a successful transfer.
+If the transfer is successful, the contract returns the tokens to the previous bidder.
+The gas may deplete during the contract execution, replies, or subsequent actions.

 ![Make Bid Diagram](/img/17/make-bid-diagram.jpg)

 Having received the `SettleAuction` message, the contract performs the following actions:

 1. Change the Tamagotchi owner to the auction winner.
-The gas can run out during the Tamagotchi contract execution, during a reply or during further auction contract execution.
+The gas may deplete while executing the Tamagotchi contract, replying, or continuing the auction contract.
 2. Transfer tokens to the previous owner.
-And again, the gas can run out during the fungible contract execution, during a reply or during further auction contract execution.
+And again, the gas can run out during the execution of the fungible contract, replying, or continuing the auction contract.

 ![Settle Auction Diagram](/img/17/settle-auction-diagram.jpg)

-So, let’s create the following enum for tracking transactions:
+So, let's create the following enum for tracking transactions:

 ```rust
 #[derive(Clone)]